luskry/aptardi/README.md

 		sudo chmod +x aptardi
 		vi .bash_profile
 		export PATH="/usr/local/bin/:$PATH"

+To check if aptardi was properly installed in your PATH, enter the following in your terminal

+	which aptardi

+This command should print to your screen aptardi's PATH

 7. The machine learning model (model.hdf5) and scale (scale.pk) in ml_scale folder (unless building your own model)